 The state of New York has many claims to fame, including The Big Apple, Wall Street, and the Statue of Liberty.
 However, retirees forget about the small-town ambiance found in upstate New York and even the southern part of the state.
-Some of the most charming towns on the east coast can be found in the third most populous state in the country.
+The third populous state of the country boasts some of the most charming towns on the East Coast.
 Let’s talk about some of the best small towns in New York for retirement living!

-The small and picturesque village of Aurora is nestled along the east shore of Cayuga Lake and is so visually appealing that it looks like it came straight from a movie set.
+Nestled along the east shore of Cayuga Lake, this small and picturesque village of Aurora looks like it came straight from a movie set.
 The town is tiny with one main street making up the majority of the town.
 Visitors will find a pizza parlor, ice cream shop, village market, and historical inn.
-Many buildings in Aurora are noted on the National Register of Historic Places.
+The National Register of Historic Places lists many buildings in Aurora.

 Cold Spring is a tourist-friendly town located on the Hudson River that offers historic waterfront charm and amazing hospitality among its residents.
 The main street is jam-packed with antique shops, quaint cafes, coffee shops, and restaurants.
 The area is excellent for outdoor hiking adventures along the nearby mountains; perfect for the active retiree!
 Historic estates and majestic homes are situated along the Hudson River and provide added beauty to the already delightful scenery.